From one world to another

 Foreword

-“You are our last innocence.
+"You are our last vestige of innocence.".